robric/wiki-contrail-controller/contrail-discovery-and-contrail-vrouter-agent-communication.md

  10. What happens when an active master xmpp-server connection disconnects due to underlay connectivity problem?

      The second active session becomes master.
-The vrouter-agent picks the next server in the list sent previously by DiscoveryServer for the secondary xmpp-server connection.
+The vrouter-agent requests the discovery server for a pair of XMPP servers again.
 The subscribe response from the DiscoveryServer looks the same as 2).
 The only change is Discovery publishes only two xmpp-server now excluding the active that went down due to underlay issues.

      Note: The active connection was on 10.219.94.6 and it was brought down to demonstrate the packet sent by DiscoveryServer.